 ACLU v.
 Clapper – Challenge to NSA Mass Call-Tracking Program

 The ACLU has filed a lawsuit challenging the constitutionality of the National Security Agency’s mass collection of Americans’ phone records.
 The complaint argues that the dragnet, justified by the Patriot Act’s Section 215, violates the right of privacy protected by the Fourth Amendment as well as the First Amendment rights of free speech and association.
 The complaint also charges that the program exceeds the authority that Congress provided through the Patriot Act.
 The lawsuit seeks to end the mass domestic spying and have all of the collected data deleted.
-In December 2013, a federal judge denied the ACLU’s motion for a preliminary injunction and granted the government's motion to dismiss, and we appealed on January 2, 2014.
+In December 2013, a federal judge denied the ACLU’s motion for a preliminary injunction and granted the government's motion to dismiss, and we appealed.
+Oral argument took place on September 2, 2014, at the Second Circuit Court of Appeals in Manhattan.

 On June 5, 2013, The Guardian revealed details of the NSA’s domestic spying activities, including a secret order from the Foreign Intelligence Surveillance Court (FISC) to Verizon Business Network Services.
 The order required the company to turn over on “an ongoing daily basis” phone call details including whom calls are placed to and from, when those calls are made, and how long they last.
 This information, known as metadata, can reveal intimate details about our private lives.
 The order is part of an ongoing program that continues today.
 On June 11, the ACLU and NYCLU, both of which are current or recent Verizon Business customers, filed the lawsuit.